 - Steel Hardness = 4 to 8

 As you can see the hardness of steel is twice the hardness of aluminum at equal thicknesses.
-This is one area where aluminum plates are engineered to be thicker than steel.
+The measured proportional hardness is one area where aluminum plates are engineered to be thicker than steel.

 Strength of Skid Plates

 What would be some characteristic properties of engineering skid plates?
-For protecting a fuel tank, you may be interested in shear strength and impact strength and to some degree the yield strength of the material.
+For protecting a fuel tank, you may be interested in shear strength and impact strength and the yield strength of the material.

 Impact Strength: This is the amount of energy absorbed before fracture.